redhat-performance/aimlperf_reg_tests/TensorFlow/OpenShift/templates/README.md

 #### tensorflow-nfd-build-job.yaml

 This file is the same as `standard/tensorflow-build-job.yaml`, except with the added `nodeSelectorTerms` feature, much like `nfd/tensorflow-nfd-buildconfig_rhel7.yaml` and `nfd/tensorflow-nfd-buildconfig_rhel8.yaml`.
 Similar to above, this file exists for each AVX instruction set, including "No AVX."

+### "Misc" Folder Files

+#### "Volumes"

+This folder contains necessary files for creating a PV and PVC for use with an EBS.

+#### "Pods"

+This folder contains a pod YAML file for creating a dummy pod to populate an EBS.